rasmus-kirk/nixarr/README.md

   permissions.
 - **State Management:** All services support state management and all state that they manage is located by default in `/data/.state/nixarr/*`
+- **Optional Dynamic DNS support:** If you use [Njalla](https://njal.la/) and don't have a static IP, you can use the `nixarr.ddns.njalla.enable` option to dynamically update a DNS record that points to the dynamic public IP of your server.
 - **Optional Automatic Port Forwarding:** This module has a UPNP support that lets services request ports from your router automatically, if you enable it.